JustinVerstijnen/JV-EntraIDGetPrivilegedEntApps/README.md

 - Query all privileges in those Enterprise Applications
 - Query if a secret or certificate is linked to a Enterprise Application
 - Pre-formatted for use with Excel
+- Applications without Application or Delegated permissions will be skipped and not in the CSV file

 ---